Add a tool to create links to LSB standard locations for Condor tarball installs

-#3 Updated by Douglas Strain about 7 years ago
+#3 Updated by Douglas Strain over 7 years ago

 I'm not sure I agree with this tool.
 It's really asking to get shot in the foot.
 I guess if it is hidden in the tool directory, its completely optional for users to run.
 However, I don't think this is a good idea to support.
 There are a lot of use cases that are a mess with this tool.
 For instance,

 - User installs condor, runs linkLSB, then wants to install a new condor.
 All the links point to the wrong thing, and the tool does not help you sort out the mess.